Dyeing Cotton with Procion MX Dyes

 I used the dripping from the ice dyeing and got some lighter shades of purple and blue.
 You need to add a little more soda ash water if the dye has sat for more than four hours as the chemical reaction will make the dye inactive.
 You should also warm up the dye solution.
 I used a microwave that I use for dyeing, but you could also have the dye in an old jar and heat it in a water bath.

-I would recommend using freezer bags for dying as they are a little thicker, but any bag will do.
+I would recommend using freezer bags for dyeing as they are a little thicker, but any bag will do.
 A fat quarter will fit easily in a medium bag.
 A metre of fabric will fit in an extra-large bag if you are looking for a scrunched look.
 I have dyed a whole backing in a large pail.
 Consider seaming before dyeing for a more continuous look.
 Just use more dye for larger fabric pieces.

 For our baggie dyeing, we used about 1/2 teaspoonful of dye in a baggie with soda ash water to cover it.